-Grove City College Defeats Harvard for First Place at 2019 American History & Western Civilization Challenge Bowl
+Grove City College Defeats Abigail Adams Institute for First Place at 2019 American History & Western Civilization Challenge Bowl

 AHEF’s Second American History & Western Civilization Challenge Bowl™ (AHWCCB) held on January 25-26, 2019, at The King’s College of NY in New York City was a great success!

-Student teams from Grove City College, Harvard University (Abigail Adams Institute), Princeton University (James Madison Program in American Ideals and Institutions), and The King’s College of New York competed in the event.
+Student teams from Grove City College, Abigail Adams Institute, James Madison Program in American Ideals and Institutions at Princeton University, and The King’s College of New York competed in the event.

 All students received a cash scholarship award of between $1,000-$4,000 according to their order of finish.

 The event is sponsored by the American Heritage Education Foundation (AHEF) in Houston, TX. (www.americanheritage.org)

 “Since the beginning of human history, most people have lived under some form of authoritarianism.
 In such regimes, rulership was largely a matter of the elite few ruling over and living off of the unprivileged many.
 Only during the last few hundred years has the idea of the constitutional accountability of government to the populace as a whole risen to prominence.
 Discuss the philosophical and historical causes of the ascendancy of this idea, including key events, leaders, and reasoning.”

 2019 Finals Essay Topic:

 “Discuss the origins, development, and justification of the fundamental American idea that ‘all men are created equal’ (as in the Declaration of Independence).”